dpryan79/MethIndelRealigner/README.md

 To Do
 =====
- * Possible realignment paths need to be aligned against reference sequence with a global method, not local!
- * Support multiple threads in the realignHeapCore.
+ * Support multiple threads in realignHeapCore:
+    * findBestAlignment
+    * updateAlignment
+    * alignPaths2Ref
+    * alignReads2Paths
  * Compare time requirements with BisSNP
  * Ensure validity of results on a non-trivial example!!!
  * Add examples and actual documentation to the README.md